Research and Projects

 Duration: August 2024 - Present

-Informally: I research how to make quantum computers work better and more reliably.
-Specifically, I focus on helping quantum AI handle mistakes and noise due to inherit quantum mechanic properties so it can learn more accurately.
-My work combines simulations and real quantum computers to build smarter, more practical quantum technologies.
+Informally: We research how to make quantum computers work better and more reliably.
+Specifically, we focus on helping quantum AI handle mistakes and noise due to inherent quantum mechanical properties so it can learn more accurately.
+Our work combines simulations and real quantum computers to build smarter, more practical quantum technologies.

-Formally: My research focuses on integrating quantum low-density parity-check (qLDPC) codes into quantum convolutional neural networks (QCNNs) to improve their stability under quantum error and noise.
-I aim to use these codes to correct for quantum errors and decoherence to improve training accuracy on quantum hardware under finite sampling constraints.
-I leverage IBM Quantum's platform and my university's high-performance computers to experiment with realistic quantum conditions.
-Ultimately, this allows me to explore and apply procedures to make quantum machine learning models more robust and scalable for near-term quantum devices.
-My advisor and I are working towards publication of the results from experimentation and I hope to share it here soon!
+Formally: Our research focuses on integrating quantum error correction (QEC) codes into quantum convolutional neural networks (QCNNs) to improve their accuracy on quantum hardware.
+We aim to use these codes to correct for quantum errors in QCNNs due to temporal and thermal decoherence, stray electromagnetic fields, and cosmic rays.
+We are testing the effects of QEC codes on QCNNs using IBM Quantum's platform and the university's high-performance computers for simulations.
+Ultimately, this allows us to explore and apply procedures to make quantum machine learning models more robust and scalable on near-term intermediate quantum scale devices.
+From the experimentation, we are working towards publishing our results, and I hope to share the them here soon!

 Papers